 - 5000mAh battery

-In the UK and in Europe you'll be getting the Samsung Exynos 990 with 5G, supported by 12 or 16GB of RAM.
+In the UK and in Europe you'll be getting the Samsung Exynos 990 with 5G connectivity, supported by 12GB or 16GB of RAM.
+In other regions, like the USA, you'll get the Qualcomm Snapdragon 865.
 What's all that RAM doing?
-We're not sure even Samsung knows, but in a word where specs sell, the big numbers story continues.
-Other regions might get a different load-out of core hardware, but Samsung's argument is that using its own hardware leads to better optimisation and performance.
-We're sure that argument will be tested ad infinitum.
+We're not sure even Samsung knows, but in a world where specs sell, the big numbers story continues.
+We've had the Exynos 990 version for testing.

 Galaxy S20 software